wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-linux-mysql-cluster.md

 ### Affinity group

-An affinity group for the solution is created by logging into the Azure Management Portal scrolling down to Settings and creating a new affinity group.
+An affinity group for the solution is created by logging into the Azure classic portal scrolling down to Settings and creating a new affinity group.
 Allocated resources created later will be assigned to this affinity group.

 ### Networks